danil/rc/db-acid-postgresql.rc.md

     Your first Line.
     Your second line.

-## psql shell/bash query repeat loop iteration
+## psql shell script query repeat loop iteration

     for your_n in $(seq 1 3); do psql --command="SELECT ${your_n};" postgres://your_usr@your.host:5432/your_db ; done